A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Abstract

 \section{Abstract}

-A code is called $(n, k, r, t)$ information symbol locally repairable code (IS-LRC) if each information coordinate can be achieved by at least $t$ disjoint repair sets containing at most $r$ other coordinates.
-This letter considers a class of $(n, k, r, t)$ IS-LRCs, where each repair set contains exactly one parity coordinate.
+A code is called $(n, k, r, t)$ information symbol locally repairable code \big($(n, k, r, t)_i$ LRC\big) if each information coordinate can be achieved by at least $t$ disjoint repair sets, containing at most $r$ other coordinates.
+This paper considers a class of $(n, k, r, t)_i$ LRCs, where each repair set contains exactly one parity coordinate.
 We explore the systematic code in terms of the standard parity check matrix.
-First, we propose some structural features of the parity check matrix by showing a connection with the membership matrix.
-After that, we place parity check matrix based proof of several bounds associated with the code.
-In addition, we provide two constructions of optimal parameters of $(n,k,r,t)$ IS-LRCs with the help of two Cayley tables of a finite field.
-Finally, we present a generalized result on optimal $q$-ary $(n,k,r,t)$ IS-LRCs related to MDS codes.
+First, some structural features of the parity check matrix are proposed by showing some connections with the membership matrix and the minimum distance optimality of the code.
+Next to that, parity check matrix based proofs of various bounds associated with the code are placed.
+In addition to this, we provide several constructions of optimal $(n, k, r, t)_i$ LRCs, with the help of two Cayley tables of a finite field.
+Finally, we generalize a result of $q$-ary $(n, k, r)$ LRCs to $q$-ary $(n, k, r, t)$ LRCs.